 Some speculate its encryption evolved from a basic encryption system into a more complex system of layered characters that have no meaning.
-This higher level encryption system was weaved with repetitive characters, character re-ordering and mis-breaks.
-The manuscript provided some of the highest level of encryption available during its day and Medical Secure File Share provides the same with today’s technology.
+This higher-level encryption system was weaved with repetitive characters, character re-ordering, and mis-breaks.
+The manuscript provided some of the highest levels of encryption available during its day.

 This compilation of discrete sections is suspected of having a greater meaning.
-Scribed starting at the left margin, every line did not finish at the same end point on the right margin.
-Featuring short paragraphs, the text is broken up with tiny pictures setting off text further.
-Periods, commas and similar punctuation marks were not observed, nor were any edits or revisions noticed within the manuscript.
+Scribed starting at the left margin, every line did not finish at the same endpoint on the right margin.
+Featuring short paragraphs, the text is broken up with tiny pictures setting off the text further.
+Periods, commas, and similar punctuation marks were not observed, nor were any edits or revisions noticed within the manuscript.
 Despite the 170,000 speech accents contained within the manuscript, the text’s flow is natural.

 The language has approximately 35,000 terms with a structure and rules similar to other natural languages.
 Observed structure includes the use of consonants and vowels (as used in English or European languages).

-Resembling an organically evolved language, language specialists cannot connect it to anything related to a European language..
-The number of characters for each word is sporadic, but still has a pattern – between two to ten characters for all words.
+Resembling an organically evolved language, language specialists cannot connect it to anything related to a European language.
+The number of characters for each word is sporadic but still has a pattern – between two to ten characters for all words.
 Characters are evenly distributed in the center of every word, but not always at a word’s start or finish.
-Likewise, Medical Secure File Share encrypts your data so it cannot be connected to anything like a language to an outsider, but you and those you allow can still read it.

 Based on the text’s uniqueness, according to experts, the specific ciphering cannot be determined.
-Linguist and encoding experts believe it may be a verbose cipher, or one that uses a unique set of characters to replace its intended character.
-The code is expressed as multiple characters to fool uniformed readers.
+Linguists and encoding experts believe it may be a verbose cipher or one that uses a unique set of characters to replace its intended character.
+The code is expressed in multiple characters to fool uninformed readers.
 For example, the phrases “al” or “ee” in multiple sets within the same phrase, or in conjunction with different phrases acts as the code language.
-Medical Secure File Share uses the latest in encryption technology that goes far beyond such simple ciphers.

 Experts also differ on the manuscript’s authenticity.
-Some argue it’s mystifying attributes are distracting through its ploy which make experts waste their time by chasing their tails.
-Authenticity is disbelieved because of the inexplicable drawings, decipherable word patterns and unverifiable historical context that the brightest minds cannot break.
+Some argue its mystifying attributes are distracting through its ploy which makes experts waste their time by chasing their tails.
+Authenticity is disbelieved because of the inexplicable drawings, decipherable word patterns, and unverifiable historical context that the brightest minds cannot break.